jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 **[15] M. Sirohi and J. Thomas 2024: Passive tracer dispersion by idealized flows across Rossby numbers.
 J. Phys.
 Oceanogr, 54, 1889–1902.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/ST24.pdf)

-Summary: This paper describes the detailed physical and spectral space differences in how low Rossby number and O(1) Rossby number flows stir and disperse passive tracers.
-O(1) Rossby number submesoscale flows leads to more than an order of magnitude increase in downscale tracer flux along with a much steeper tracer variance spectrum, when compared to small Rossby number meoscale flows.
+Summary: This paper describes the phenomenological differences between low Rossby number and O(1) Rossby number flows in stirring and dispering passive tracers.
+O(1) Rossby number submesoscale flows leads to more than an order of magnitude increase in downscale tracer flux along with a much steeper tracer variance spectrum, when compared to small Rossby number mesoscale flows.

 **[16] J. Thomas, R. S. Rajpoot, and P. Gupta 2023: The turbulent cascade of inertia-gravity waves in rotating shallow water (to appear in the J. Fluid Mech).**